cesarcaldeira-underscore/cesarcaldeira-underscore.github.io/content/projects/university/miscelaneous/ndr23.md

 ![](https://images.unsplash.com/photo-1624138784614-87fd1b6528f8?q=80&w=3133&auto=format&fit=crop&ixlib=rb-4.0.3&ixid=M3wxMjA3fDB8MHxwaG90by1wYWdlfHx8fGVufDB8fHx8fA%3D%3D "Caleb, via Unsplash.")

+{{< callout type="info" >}}
+  This presentation takes tremendous inspiration from a publication from the Australian National University's Strategic & Defence Studies Centre: ["A Geostrategic SWOT Analysis for Australia", by John Blaxland](https://sdsc.bellschool.anu.edu.au/sites/default/files/publications/attachments/2019-06/cog_49_swot_analysis_web.pdf).
+It has been adapted to reflect the changes undertaken by policymakers and planners, as outlined in NDR23.
+{{< /callout >}}

 Australia's [National Defence Review 2023](https://www.defence.gov.au/about/reviews-inquiries/defence-strategic-review) (NDR23) is the nation's chief strategic document.
 Its stated aims are *"to provide a strategic assessment and a far-reaching strategy for the nation and the Government, as well as a roadmap for* [the Department of] *Defence to implement our* [the authors'] *recommendations."*

 ## Summary of NDR23